josheinhorn/weird-science/README.md

 _Delegate Type:_ `Func<T, TPublish>`

 ### Teardown
-This is a function that runs after the Candidate is run, and optionally can return a `string`.
-The `string` result is passed to the Publisher.
+This is a function that runs after the Candidate is run, and can use the configured Publisher to write messages and/or perform supporting actions.
 This Step can be used to clean up objects (such as restoring things to a previous state) as well as write messages to be used in the Publish process.

+This Step is `event` based &mdash; multiple handlers can be added to the same Experiment.

 This Step _does_ run for the Control.

-_Delegate Type:_ `Func<string>` or `Action`
+_Delegate Type:_ `EventHandler<IExperimentEventArgs>`

 ### OnError
 This function runs when an Exception is thrown by one of the other steps.
-It will receive an `IExperimentError` object which contains relevant info about the failure, including the Exception thrown and which Step failed.
-It can optionally return a `string` that will be sent to the Publisher along with the current state.
+In addition to the normal event args, it will receive an `IErrorEventArgs` which contains an `IExperimentError` object that contains relevant info about the failure, including the Exception thrown and which Step failed.
+It can optionally use the configured Publisher to write out messages.

 **_Important_**: There is very little fallback for this method if an Exception is thrown.
 Though Weird Science _does_ handle such Exceptions, the Experiment execution is completely interrupted.

+This Step is `event` based &mdash; multiple handlers can be added to the same Experiment.

 This Step _does_ run for the Control.

-_Delegate Type:_ `Func<IExperimentError, string>` _or_ `Action<IExperimentError>`
+_Delegate Type:_ `EventHandler<IErrorEventArgs>`

 ## Known limitations
 Obviously there is a limit to how much you can really test in a Production environment.
 There are a couple of use cases that don't fit Weird Science very well, though there are ways around them.